We Welcome You and Your Horse to the Bar SZ Ranch

 We offer many unique riding experiences as the Bar SZ.
 Our standard ride begins in an enclosed arena where everyone can adjust to their horse and receive personal riding tips.
 From there we move out to the beautiful backcountry.
 Our horses aren't the typical 'nose to tail' trail horses, they have jobs outside of trail riding and we enjoy teaching each of our riders how to actually ride a horse.

-Michelle Borland has been a riding instructor of over 20 years.
-With an emphasis on confidence building and safety, Michelle’s top priority is to help each guest feel relaxed around horses.
-With her extensive background Michelle is available for lessons in both English and Western riding.
-It doesn't matter if you are eight or sixty-eight, Michelle has the expertise to insure you will enjoy your ride.
+Michelle Borland is our lead instructor and has been teaching for over 20 years.
+With an emphasis on confidence building and safety our first priority is to help each guest feel relaxed around horses.
+We tailor each session based on the riding level of the group, let our team know what skills you've been working on.
+It doesn't matter if you are eight or sixty-eight, our riding instructors have the expertise to insure you will enjoy your ride.

 Need a little more?
 There is always fun to be had at the Bar SZ.
 Our wranglers can help arrange roping and cattle gathering.
 There is nothing like working a cow from the back of a horse to make you feel what it’s like to live out West.
 For the youngsters, the Bar SZ provides special lessons and games to make it fun for the whole family.